Potato-Development/funstuff/README.md

 - [ ] Feature 3
     - [ ] Nested Feature

-See the [open issues](https://github.com/Potato-Development/funstuff/issues) for a full list of proposed features (and known issues).

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.